Martin Brodeur: 1995–1999

 After a year of success, the Devils were in the middle of the pack for most of the 1995–96 season and barely missed the playoffs.
 Brodeur played in 74 of his team's 82 games, setting a single-season record for most minutes played by a goaltender, while having the second-most shutouts (6) in the league.
 He was named the starter in the All-Star Game for the Eastern Conference and stopped all 12 shots he faced.
 He finished fourth in voting for the Vezina Trophy, which is awarded to the league's top goaltender.
-Brodeur also played on Team Canada during the 1996 World Cup of Hockey, where Canada lost to the United States in the gold medal finals.
+Brodeur also played for Canada during the 1996 World Cup of Hockey, where Canada lost to the United States in the gold medal games.

 In the 1996–97 season, the Devils finished third in the NHL.
-Brodeur was runner-up for the Vezina Trophy, was named to the All-Star team, and had the lowest goals against average by a goaltender in almost 30 years, earning him the Jennings Trophy.
+Brodeur was runner-up for the Vezina Trophy, was named to the All-Star Game, and had the lowest goals against average by a goaltender in almost 30 years, earning him the Jennings Trophy.
 He also had 10 shutouts and a .927 save percentage.
 On April 17, 1997, in the first game of a first-round playoff matchup against the Montreal Canadiens, Brodeur fired the puck the length of the ice and into the Canadiens' empty net to ensure a 5–2 victory.
 It was the second time in NHL history that a goaltender had scored in the playoffs, and the fifth time overall.
 The Devils went on to win that series, but lost in the second round to the rival New York Rangers.

 The following year, Brodeur had 43 wins and 10 shutouts in the regular season.
 The Devils finished first in the Eastern Conference, but lost in the first round of the playoffs to the eighth-seeded Ottawa Senators.
-Once again, Brodeur made the All-Star Team, finished as a runner-up for the Vezina Trophy, and won the Jennings Trophy.
+Once again, Brodeur made the All-Star Game, finished as a runner-up for the Vezina Trophy, and won the Jennings Trophy.

 In the 1998–99 season, the Devils finished first in the Eastern Conference for the third straight year, with Brodeur winning 39 games.
-He was among the contenders for the Vezina Trophy and started in the All-Star game, making his fourth appearance.
+He was among the contenders for the Vezina Trophy and started in the All-Star Game, making his fourth appearance.
 However, the Devils lost in the first round to the Penguins.
 It was Brodeur's worst playoff performance statistically, as he allowed 20 goals in seven games with an .856 save percentage.